UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Creation and Management:**

   - Players can create activities that align with their endeavors at any time.

-  - Activities can wait in a list until the player is ready to undertake them.
+  - Activities can remain inactive in a list until the player is ready to undertake them in a quest.

 - **Measurement and Units:**

   - Activities are quantified using units appropriate to the task (e.g., minutes, pages, kilometers).

-- **Honesty and Self-Assessment:**

-  - Players are expected to honestly determine if they have completed the activity's daily requirements.
+- **No Inherent Daily Requirements:**

+  - Activities by themselves do not have daily requirements or obligations.

+  - The daily requirement is established only when an activity is undertaken as part of a quest.

 #### **3.2 Quests**

 - **Starting a Quest:**

+  - **Selection of Activity:** Players choose an activity from their list to form the basis of the quest.

   - **Duration:** Players choose the duration of a quest in days, based on their goals and available CP.

   - **Cost Calculation:** Quest Cost = Activity Difficulty × Quest Duration (in days).

   - **Pledging CP:** Players must pledge CP equal to the quest's cost to initiate it.

+- **Todos:**

+  - **Daily Commitment:** Each day of the quest requires the player to complete the todo, which involves performing the activity's required amount.

+  - **Completion Verification:** Players honestly assess and confirm the completion of each day's todo.

 - **Completing a Quest:**

-  - **Daily Todos:** Players must complete the daily todo for each day of the quest.

-  - **Rewards per Todo:**
+  - **Daily Rewards:**

-    - Each completed todo rewards CP calculated as the floor of the square root of the current consecutive day count.
+    - Each completed todo rewards CP calculated as the floor of the square root of the current consecutive day count within the quest.
 For example, on day 4 of a streak, the reward is floor(√4) = 2 CP.

   - **Quest Completion:**

-  - **Successful Completion:** Upon completing the quest, the player receives their pledged CP back, plus the CP earned from each todo.
+    - Upon completing the quest, the player receives their pledged CP back, plus the CP earned from each todo.

-  - **Inertia Continuation:** Players can continue the activity after quest completion without pledging more CP, maintaining their streak and earning the same daily CP reward.

 - **Quest Failure:**

   - **Loss of Pledge:** If a player fails to complete a todo on any day, the quest fails, and the pledged CP is lost.

   - **Streak Reset:** The streak for that activity resets, and no further CP can be earned through inertia until a new quest is initiated.

 #### **3.3 Confidence Points (CP)**